vergun/pine/README.md

     http://localhost:1337

-Default user credentials are "admin@test.com" // "password" for admin, "nonadmin@test.com" // "password" for nonadmin
+Default user credentials are:

+    admin user:    "admin@test.com"    // "password"
+    nonadmin user: "nonadmin@test.com" // "password"

 A note on tests:

 Integration tests use functions from the development version of CasperJS.
-To install with homebrew
+To install with homebrew:

     brew install casperjs --devel

 TODOs: